Get all C2C Jobs / hotlists 🔥 Alerts

 Key Takeaways

-• Gen Z prioritizes work-life balance, flexibility, and mental health over high salaries.
+• Gen Z always prioritizes work-life balance, flexibility, and mental health over high salaries.

 • Industries like tech, digital marketing, sustainability, and creator economy are booming with Gen Z talent.